mehrbains/MICB475_Team6/README.md

 - Put figures on slides for next team meetings, so we can share figures with Dr. Sun on screen in meeting room
 - Aim to finish analysis by next week
 - Oral presentation rubric will be available soon, will share slides with other group by March 30
+- Find papers we can cite for age differences in different cancer types
+- Ritu will look at PERMANOVA and get back to us

 ## Team Meeting 6
 __March 11, 2025__